How to Get Around the Davis and Sacramento Areas

 Unitrans

-Unitrans is a bus that runs on campus and through the city of Davis.
-Rides are free for UC Davis undergraduate students with student ID; the fare is $1.25 per ride for all others.
-Multi-ride passes are available for purchase on the Unitrans website.
+Unitrans is a bus system with two terminals on campus (Memorial Union and Silo), and operates throughout the city of Davis.
+Rides are free for UC Davis undergraduate students with student ID, and other riders can pay per ride or purchase a multi-ride pass.

 YoloBus